csc-training/geocomputing/R/puhti/README.md

 * Optional, check your results with **[QGIS](https://docs.csc.fi/apps/qgis/)**

 ## Simple batch job
-For simple 1 core batch job, use the same R-script as for interactive working.
+For simple 1 core batch job, use the same R script as for interactive working.

 * [01_serial/serial_batch_job.sh](01_serial/serial_batch_job.sh).
 	* Fix the project name in the beginning of the file to match your CSC project name.